Direct YouTube link: https://youtu.be/IzlBgJ32dGA

 Because not all vibration is Gaussian distributed random, time at peak vibrations can increased or decreased as shown in Figure 10.
 By controlling the kurtosis of the random signal, the probability distribution of vibration amplitudes are controlled.

-The kurtosis statistic is used to measure the amount of peaks or “spikes” in the random vibration as shown in Figure 7.
+The kurtosis statistic is used to measure the amount of peaks or “spikes” in the random vibration.
 When kurtosis is equal to zero, there are less spikes and the random vibration is close to Gaussian random in distribution.
-The amount of spikes in kurtosis greater than 0 increases as the kurtosis number increases from zero.
+The amount of spikes in the random data increases as the kurtosis number becomes greater than zero.

 3.3 Sine Control